 - abdominal pain (often expressed by them trying to bite or scratch you when you try to pick them up)

-Not to belabor the point, but if you are noticing any of these signs in your cat—especially if they are male, or have any of the other predisposing factors—bring them for immediate veterinary medical evaluation and treatment.
-Even if its not a urethral obstruction, it's always better to be safe, rather than sorry.
+Not to belabor the point, but if you are noticing any of these signs in your cat—especially if they are male, or have any of the other predisposing factors—take them in for immediate veterinary medical evaluation and treatment.
+Even if it's not a urethral obstruction, it's always better to error on the side of caution.
 Both for your cat’s sake, and for the sake of your pocketbook as well.
 And here's what to expect when taking a cat for urethral obstruction treatment.

 So, what's a 'urethra' anyway?